wudifeixue/myNotes/Database/FirstSecondThirdNormalForm.md

 ##3.
 No columns in a table should depend on other columns.
 For Example:
 * Average for a student's mark can be calculated and should not be included in the database, thus it is redundant.
+* Note do not apply this rule blindly, redundancy is not always bad, see the situation and what type of applications you are working with, if OLTP then you can apply this rule, if OLAP then think again.
+This redudancy can gain performance.